ATrefzer/Insight/README.md

 Code age analysis shows you where your codebase is stable and does not change anymore.

 Fragmentation is a metric that goes up when many developers change the same file.
 The idea behind this analysis is that when too many people contribute to a file, you end up with a file nobody feels responsible for.
-This file will degenerate.
 At least that is my experience.

 # How to build